BeeGrinder/FantasyGrounds-SW5e/README.md

 The *__NPCEngineer__* directory is for the text files that are parsed into the *__NPC Book__* module and the "source" of the module content.
 [NPC Engineer website](http://www.masq.net/)

-The *__Spell Book__* contains all Force and Tech Powers.
+The *__spell-mod-src__* directory contains all Force and Tech Powers source.
+It is maintained through editing the source XML.

+The *__equipment__* directory contains all equiment shown in the Items selector button.
 It is maintained through editing the source XML.

 The *__ext-src__* dirctory is for the extension sources.